segin-GH/4-coders-by-coders/README.md

 # About this repo & why even bother?
-**This repo is ment for coders who wants to become better at programming if you know "every" thing this repo is not ment for you.**
+>**This repo is ment for coders who wants to become better at programming if you know "every" thing this repo is not ment for you.**

-**Do I know to code BIG NO;  just a beginner**
+**Do I know to code BIG NO;  just a beginner.
+May be you can teach me something ?**

 ---
 ```